DigitalDenCloud/Traditional-Web-Hosting-On-AWS/README.md

 - [X] Confirm that the Web Server EC2 instance can be accessed from the internet.

 ### Part 2: Load Balancing and Automatic Scaling To further enhance the availability and scalability of my Web Server
+Leverage Load Balancing and Automatic Scaling To further enhance the availability and scalability of the Web Server.

 - [X] Create an Application Load Balancer in WebServer VPC in Public Subnets 1 and Public Subnet 2.
 Configure a security group for load balancer allowing HTTP & HTTPS traffic.
 Create a target group with health check settings and configure the HTTP listener on port 80 to forward incoming traffic to the target group.